G-03

 Plain Language

-Large frontier developers must establish an internal anonymous disclosure process for employees who believe in good faith that the company's activities pose a specific and substantial threat to public health, safety, or minor safety, or that the company has violated the act.
-The process must include monthly status updates to the disclosing employee on the investigation and response.
-All disclosures and responses must be shared with officers and directors quarterly, except that an officer or director accused of wrongdoing in a disclosure is excluded from receiving that disclosure.
-This is an operational infrastructure requirement — the process must exist, function, and be maintained.
+Large frontier developers must establish an internal anonymous reporting process for employees who believe in good faith that the developer's activities pose a specific and substantial threat to public health or safety (including the safety of minors) or that the developer has violated the act.
+The process must provide monthly status updates to the disclosing employee on the investigation and response.
+Disclosures and responses must be shared with officers and directors at least quarterly — except that if a disclosure alleges wrongdoing by a specific officer or director, that person is excluded from receiving the report.

 (5)(a) A large frontier developer shall provide a reasonable internal process through which an employee may anonymously disclose information to the large frontier developer if the employee believes in good faith that the information indicates that the large frontier developer's activities (i) pose a specific and substantial threat to the public health or safety or to the health or safety of a minor or (b) that the large frontier developer or large chatbot provider has violated the Transparency in Artificial Intelligence Risk Management Act.
 Such internal process shall include providing a monthly update to the person who made the disclosure regarding the status of the large frontier developer's investigation of the disclosure and the actions taken by the large frontier developer in response to the disclosure.
 Except as provided in subdivision (ii) of this subsection, the disclosures and responses of the process required by this subdivision shall be shared with officers and directors of the large frontier developer at least once each quarter. (b) If an employee has alleged wrongdoing by an officer or director of the large frontier developer in a disclosure or response, subdivision (a) of this subsection shall not apply with respect to that officer or director.